Mrxx99/TemplateStudio/code/TemplateStudioForWPF/Templates/_catalog/projectTypes/Desktop.md

-﻿This basic project is a blank canvas upon which to build your app.
+﻿Adds project which allows to run your apps on Windows,Linux and OSX.

-It provides no scaffolding and leaves everything up to you.